react-native-community/discussions-and-proposals/proposals/0994-swift-package-manager-support-for-react-native-ios-projects.md

 ## Brownfield

-Brownfield projects will also be able to use Package.swift files and integrate easily with existing Swift or Objective-C based apps, either as precompiled XCFrameworks or as source - both defined in a Package.swift file.
+Because `add` injects into the app's existing Xcode project in place (rather than generating one), an app that embeds React Native can adopt SPM today by pointing `add` at the right project and target (`--xcodeproj` / `--product-name`); the current constraint and coexistence rules are described in the tool docs (`spm-scripts.md`, "Brownfield apps").
+Building on that, brownfield projects will also be able to use Package.swift files and integrate easily with existing Swift or Objective-C based apps, either as precompiled XCFrameworks or as source — both defined in a Package.swift file.
 There will be an option in the cli for generating separate Package.swift files for distributing the app as a brownfield target.

 ## Drawbacks